 One in twenty adults have vitamin D deficiency

-The following population groups had higher levels of vitamin D deficiency:
+The following groups had higher levels of vitamin D deficiency:

 - people who lived in the most socioeconomically deprived areas (NZDep2006 quintile 5)

 Risk factors for vitamin D deficiency

-- Having naturally darker skin, which affects Māori and Pacific Islanders as well as people from Africa, the Indian subcontinent and the Middle East
+- Having naturally darker skin, which affects Māori and Pacific Peoples, as well as people from Africa, the Indian subcontinent and the Middle East.

 - Living in the South Island, with the risk increasing the further south you live.

 - Certain liver and kidney diseases and medications can also affect vitamin D levels.

-People are more at risk in winter and in the South Island
+People are more at risk in winter and the South Island